1. Scope

 5.1 Online orders are possible after registration and successful log-in under “My Festival” at www.bayreuther-festspiele.de.

 5.2.
-By confirming completion of the order process by clicking on the “Order now” button, the ticket Purchaser transmits his/her ticket requests for the Bayreuther Festspiele 2024 to BF (request to receive an offer).
-Insofar as the Customer’s wishes, including his/her alternative wishes, can be fulfilled in full or in part by BF, the Customer will receive an invoice in accordance with Section 3.1., i.e., through provision in his/her personal log-in area (“My Festival”).
+By confirming completion of the order process by clicking on the “Order now” button, the ticket Purchaser shall transmit his/her ticket requests for the 2025 Bayreuther Festspiele to BF (request to receive an offer).
+Insofar as the Customer’s wishes, including his/her alternative wishes, can be fulfilled in full or in part by BF, the Customer will receive an invoice in accordance with Section 3.1., i.e., through it being provided in his/her personal login area (“My Festival”).

 5.4.
 Payment of admission tickets as part of the online ordering process is possible by bank transfer, credit card or – if available – offsetting against existing balances, subject to Section 3.
 Any remaining credit from the previous year(s) will be refunded to the Customer via bank transfer.